- If you want AdobeGCClient removed, know that the error appears after installing Windows.

 - Press the Repair button on the Microsoft Visual C++ Redistributable 2015 window.

 - Press the Cortana taskbar button to open that app‘s search box.

-- Enter ‘cmd’ in the search box, and then right-click Command Prompt and select Administrator.
+- Then right-click Command Prompt and select Administrator.

-- Input ‘sfc /scannow’ in the Prompt’s window, and press the Enter key.
+- In the Prompt’s window, input the following and press the Enter key:

-- Some Adobe software users have discovered that renaming the Adobecclient.exe file fixes the issue.
-To rename that file, press the Windows key + R keyboard shortcut to open Run.
+- Press the Windows key + R keyboard shortcut to open Run.